GuillermoBustosPerez/Multiple-approaches-to-predict-flake-mass/01-Complete-script.md

 | Multiple linear regression | -0.7046012 |  -0.3711780 | -0.1368752 | -0.0001095 | 0.0204098 | 0.1341937 |    0.3332873 | 0.4823185 |
 | Random Forest              | -0.8456258 |  -0.4117285 | -0.1383524 |  0.0037893 | 0.0133008 | 0.1773731 |    0.3550391 | 0.6154902 |

+Exploratory data analysis of residuals according to termination type through box and violin plots shows possible differences in the distribution for the three models.
+Comparison of residuals means according to termination type and for each model through t-test shows significant differences for the ANN model (t = -2.5; p = 0.02), the multiple linear regression (t = -2.52; p = 0.01), but not for the random forest regression (t = -1.82, p = 0.07).
+In all models residuals mean of flakes with feather terminations fall near the cero value (-0.007 in the case of ANN; -0.008 in the case of multiple linear regression and -0.002 in the case of Random Forest).
+Flakes with other termination than feather tend to have a slightly higher mean of residuals values (0.07 in the case of ANN; 0.07 in the case of multiple linear regression; 0.06 in the case of random Forest).

 ### 04.2 Variable importance

 The following presents variable relative importance scaled from 0 to 100